ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Hartwick College Housing Expenses, Fees, and More
+Hartwick College Living Expenses, Fees, and More

 House and Food Costs at Hartwick College

-Board costs can depend on how many meals are included in the plan you choose.
+Board costs may vary depending on how many meals are included in the plan you choose.

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
 The real cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
-To save money, many students choose to use books from the library or buy books from students who have already taken the course.
+To save money, many students choose to use books from the library or buy used textbooks and materials.

 Yearly Fees

-The majority of colleges charge some yearly fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.
+Most schools also have fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.

 Planes, Trains, and Automobiles: Transportation costs at Hartwick College